 Markus Giesler's research adopts an augmented and dynamic sociological view on the creation of markets and the customer experience.
 He has published in the Journal of Consumer Research, the Journal of Marketing, and Marketing Theory.
-He also proudly serves on the editorial review boards for the Journal of Marketing, the Journal of Consumer Research, Consumption, Markets and Culture, and Business & Society.
+He also serves as an associate editor at the Journal of Marketing and on the ERBs of the Journal of Consumer Research, Consumption, Markets and Culture, Marketing Letters, and Business & Society.

 Most of Markus Giesler's current research revolves around a marketing subfield called "market system dynamics (MSD)" or "big design" that allows us to better understand consumption phenomena by investigating how consumers, managers, policy makers, and other social actors both shape and are shaped by markets.
 The figure below (taken from Giesler and Fischer 2016, MT) illustrates some of the theoretical benefits of this lens.